Which ADU Financing Option is Right For You?

 If you’re planning on renting your ADU, you might consider using this rental income to pay for a higher monthly mortgage payment associated with a 15 or 20-year mortgage.

 A few other things to consider with this ADU loan option.
-You can expect to pay the standard types of fees with a refinance like appraisal, title, closing fees, etc. Also, you’ll have to go through a full ‘underwriting’ process where the lender will check your credit, taxes, income, etc.
+You can expect to pay the standard types of fees with a refinance like an appraisal, title, closing fees, etc. Also, you’ll have to go through a full ‘underwriting’ process where the lender will check your credit, taxes, income, etc.

 Another way of financing an ADU or garage conversion is by using an ADU renovation loan.
 These loans are personal loans that are not secured by your property.
 They are quicker and easier to secure than more traditional loans and are based on your income qualifications and not property value/equity.

 This form of ADU loan is good for those looking for speed and simplicity.
 A few lenders that offer this type of program are SoFi and Lightstream, but you can also ask your local bank or lender if they have similar options.

 Another option for ADU financing is a construction loan.
 This loan is a bit more complicated than the traditional products above and will require more work on your part.
-A lender will provide you a construction loan in an amount that is a percentage (80-95%) of the “completed value” of your ADU.
+A lender will provide you with a construction loan in an amount that is a percentage (80-95%) of the “completed value” of your ADU.
 Your lender will have their own underwriter to determine the value of your completed project and lend based on that.

 In order to qualify for this type of ADU loan, you will need to provide the lender items like your completed plans, schedule, and budget created by a licensed, insured general contractor.
 Usually, the lender will not fund the loan until you also have a building permit in hand.